Education Program for high school students

 We’re already looking forward to working together again for the next festival in April.”

 I never realized how much psychology and body language analysis go into getting confessions.
 Agent Duffey made it feel like something straight out of a crime show, but real.
-It made me think twice about how confessions are actually obtained and how important it is to know your rights.

 — Student 2, East Hampton High School

-Graveyard Tours
+Graveyard Tours by Hugh King

 FriDay & Saturday, 5-5:45pm, FREE